 The patio here has major garden vibes and a sophisticated drinks menu.
 It’s a great special occasion bar and perfect for couples.

 In winter, we’ll be going to Stock and Supply for their endless list of local craft beer, $7.00 happy hour negroni, and lemon pepper chicken wings.

 Any best Vancouver itinerary has to include the best restaurants in downtown Vancouver.

-That said, if you visit Vancouver and need an amazing local treat then look no further than Forage.
+That said, if you visit Vancouver and need an amazing local treat, look no further than Forage.

-The chef here sources his ingredients from local foragers, farmers, and fisherman from the Pacific Ocean.
+The chef here sources his ingredients from local foragers, farmers, and fishermen from the Pacific Ocean.
 The result is a fresh, sustainable, finesse-driven Pacific Northwest restaurant.

 It has been an intense 3 days in Vancouver, hasn’t it?

 I’m going to reward you by loosening the leash a bit and letting you migrate to a few areas outside the city center that are popular with us locals but a bit off the beaten tourist path.